jeffjunzhang/iccad_job_fair/index.md

 ACM SIGDA and IEEE CEDA will be holding their annual (2nd) EDA job fair at the [2023 International Conference on Computer-Aided Design (ICCAD)](https://iccad.com) conference, in-person, <b> on Oct 31st (5:30 PM—7:00 PM PST) </b> in San Francisco CA. The job fair is open to all attendees of the ICCAD conference.
 Attendees are encouraged to submit a CV or résum‌é for circulation beforehand.

-The EDA job fair is a place for students and professionals looking for internships or jobs to meet with representatives from companies and academia.
-In the beginning of the event, one representative from each organization has the opportunity to introduce the organization and its job opening(s).
+The EDA job fair is a place for students and professionals looking for internships or full-time jobs to meet with representatives from companies and academia.
+At the beginning of the event, one representative from each organization has the opportunity to introduce the organization and its job opening(s).
 Afterward, all attendees have a chance to mingle.

-If you are representing a company, research organization or university and would like to participate in the job fair, please send an email with your contact information to sigdajobfair@gmail.com.
-In addition, all job fair participants must [register](https://2023.iccad.com/registration) (at least one-day) for the ICCAD.
+If you are representing a company, research organization, or university and would like to participate in the job fair, please send an email with your contact information to sigdajobfair@gmail.com.
+In addition, all job fair participants must [register](https://2023.iccad.com/registration) (for at least one day) for the ICCAD.
 <!--A small participation fee is required (complimentary or discounted participation is available to certain levels of sponsors and exhibitors).-->

 <!--
-We started livestreaming each talk in this seminar series every week on [YouTube](https://www.youtube.com/channel/UCzz6ructab1U44QPI3HpZEQ) in Fall 2020, and we've been going strong ever since!
+We started live-streaming each talk in this seminar series every week on [YouTube](https://www.youtube.com/channel/UCzz6ructab1U44QPI3HpZEQ) in the Fall of 2020, and we've been going strong ever since!
-Every week we take questions from the live chat, and keep videos of the talks available on YouTube afterwards as well.
+Every week we take questions from the live chat and keep videos of the talks available on YouTube afterward as well.
 Give our channel a follow, and tune in every week for an exciting discussion!

 Read about our [motivation for starting this seminar](https://hazyresearch.stanford.edu/blog/2020-10-13-mlsys).